SvetG/Memory-Game/README.md

 <p>Each time a match is unsuccessful the cards flip back over.
 Successful matches stay open. </p>

+<p>Once all 8 matches have been made, a modal pops up congratulating the player.
+The modal displays the amount of moves it took to win the game, the time it took, and the remaining stars.
+It also gives the player the option of simply exiting the modal to view the board and their stats, or to "restart" the game.
+Restarting the game resets the timer, moves, and cards to their original state and replenishes any lost stars.</p>

+<p>The player has the option to "try again" at any point in the game by clicking the restart icon next to the timer at the top of the page.
+This will reset the timer, moves, and cards to their original state and replenish any lost stars</p>

 ## Starter Code
 Shuffle function: Fisher-Yates (aka Knuth) Shuffle<br>
 https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array/2450976#2450976<br>